dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 For more information, see [Build resilient HTTP apps](/dotnet/core/resilience/http-resilience).

-## Available integrations
+## Official integrations

+.NET Aspire provides many integrations to help you build cloud-native applications.
+These integrations are designed to work seamlessly with the .NET Aspire app host and client libraries.
+The following sections detail cloud-agnostic, Azure-specific, and Amazon Web Services (AWS) integrations.

+### Cloud-agnostic integrations

-The following section details the available .NET Aspire integrations, links to their respective NuGet packages, and provides a brief description of each integration.
+The following section details cloud-agnostic .NET Aspire integrations, links to their respective docs and NuGet packages, and provides a brief description of each integration.

 <!-- markdownlint-disable MD033 MD045 -->
 | Integration | Docs and NuGet packages | Description |